rahkooy/Machine_Learning/README.md

 - Comparison with the Decision Tree classifier.
 - Visualizing Decision Tree results and showcasing Out-of-Bag Observations.

+## Underfitting and Overfitting

+**File: `under-overfit.ipynb`**

+- Building a function that recognizes underfitting and overfitting using mean absolute error on a built-in Decision Tree Regressor in the sklearn library.
+- Experiments using the Iris dataset.
 ## Neural Networks

 **File: `neural-net.ipynb`**